What is SIEM?

 Real-time threat recognition

 SIEM solutions enable centralized compliance auditing and reporting across an entire business infrastructure.
-Advanced automation streamlines the collection and analysis of system logs and security events to reduce internal resource utilization while meeting strict compliance reporting standards.
+Advanced automation streamlines the collection and analysis of system logs and security events to reduce internal resource usage while meeting strict compliance reporting standards.

 AI-driven automation

-Today's next-gen SIEM solutions integrate with powerful security orchestration, automation and response (SOAR) systems, saving time and resources for IT teams as they manage business security.
-Using deep machine learning that automatically learns from network behavior, these solutions can handle complex threat identification and incident response protocols in significantly less time than physical teams.
+Using deep machine learning that automatically learns from network behavior, these solutions can handle complex threat identification and incident response protocols in less time than physical teams.

 Improved organizational efficiency

-Because of the improved visibility of IT environments that it provides, SIEM can be an essential driver of improving interdepartmental efficiencies.
 A central dashboard provides a unified view of system data, alerts and notifications, enabling teams to communicate and collaborate efficiently when responding to threats and security incidents.

 Detecting advanced and unknown threats

 Considering how quickly the cybersecurity landscape changes, organizations need to be able to rely on solutions that can detect and respond to both known and unknown security threats.
-Using integrated threat intelligence feeds and AI technology, SIEM solutions can help security teams respond more effectively to a wide range of cyberattacks including:

-• Insider threats - security vulnerabilities or attacks that originate from individuals with authorized access to company networks and digital assets.
+• Insider threats: Security vulnerabilities or attacks that originate from individuals with authorized access to company networks and digital assets.

-• Phishing - messages that appear to be sent by a trusted sender, often used to steal user data, login credentials, financial information, or other sensitive business information.
+• Phishing: Messages that appear to be sent by a trusted sender, often used to steal user data, login credentials, financial information or other sensitive business information.

-• Ransomware - malware that locks a victim’s data or device and threatens to keep it locked—or worse—unless the victim pays a ransom to the attacker.
+• Ransomware: Malware that locks a victim’s data or device and threatens to keep it locked, or worse, unless the victim pays a ransom to the attacker.

-• Distributed denial of service (DDoS) attacks - attacks that bombard networks and systems with unmanageable levels of traffic from a distributed network of hijacked devices (botnet), degrading performance of websites and servers until they are unusable.
+• Distributed denial of service (DDoS) attacks: Attacks that bombard networks and systems with unmanageable levels of traffic from a distributed network of hijacked devices (botnet), degrading performance of websites and servers until they are unusable.

 Conducting forensic investigations

 SIEM solutions are ideal for conducting computer forensic investigations once a security incident occurs.
 SIEM solutions allow organizations to efficiently collect and analyze log data from all of their digital assets in one place.
-This gives them the ability to recreate past incidents or analyze new ones to investigate suspicious activity and implement more effective security processes.

 Assessing and reporting on compliance